 And with the current remote working conditions, certain employers can offer you a lower salary if you live in a rural area.
 So you may want to reconsider adding your full address in this case to avoid the biases some employers have.
 That said, you can also disregard this so you don’t get hired by a company with a bias.

 The flip side of optimizing your resume to the ATS software is that you can add “too much” information.
 For example, you can disqualify yourself from a job by adding a complete address that’s too far from the company you’re applying to based on their standards.

 Even if you don’t mind the commute, they’ll still deem your location outside the outlined circle for accepted applications.

 The software can be pretty limited, and the 15–25 mile radius they program into it can exclude zip codes in areas with access to highways and fast commuting routes.
-Your address might cost you a job opportunity because the software picks the
+Your address might cost you a job opportunity because the software picks the resume, not the person.

 Last but not least, the habit of adding a full street address can make you look like you’re unaware of the current trends in the job market.

 Some employers, especially those who work in high-tech fields, can consider this a bad sign, like you’ve been living under a rock or something.

 It might seem trivial, but if you’ve had multiple jobs adding to your experience, space on a resume can be pretty tight.
 You might want to fit everything on one page, and the two (or more) lines taken by a full address can occupy valuable real estate.